iamdurga/iamdurga.github.io/_posts/2022-04-30-nepali-news-classification-with-logistic-regression.md

 # Model Fitting
- We fit LogisticRegression by using train_set of data.
+ We fit Logistic Regression by using train_set of data.
 We get value of coefficent of determination 92.94% that means model is able to fit only 92.94% of data.

 ```python